jpgmv1998/reproducible_paper_template/randomReferences.md

 [vtable](https://nickch-k.github.io/vtable/) - The vtable package is designed to help you quickly and efficiently look at and document your data.
 It is also very good at producing the type of “out of the box” summary tables that economists like.

-[broom](https://broom.tidymodels.org/) - helps converting regression outputs into “tidy” data frames.
+[broom](https://broom.tidymodels.org/) - helps to convert regression outputs into “tidy” data frames.

 [estimatr](https://declaredesign.org/r/estimatr/articles/getting-started.html) - dedicated to providing fast estimators that take into consideration designs often used by social scientists.

-[fixest](https://cran.r-project.org/web/packages/fixest/vignettes/fixest_walkthrough.html) - provides family of functions to perform estimations with multiple fixed-effects.
+[fixest](https://cran.r-project.org/web/packages/fixest/vignettes/fixest_walkthrough.html) - provides a family of functions to perform estimations with multiple fixed-effects.
 This package is currently (Feb.
 2020) the fastest software available to perform fixed-effects estimations.

 [lfe](https://cran.r-project.org/web/packages/lfe/lfe.pdf) - Useful for estimating linear models with multiple group fixed effects.
 Offers near-identical functionality to the popular Stata library, reghdfe.